Click here for a map and background to this page.

 In 1AD at the time of Christ, the protection of the Wall took it to perhaps 60 million which it apparently stayed about for the next 1500 years.
 Sadly, wars and enslavement were commonplace, even infanticide if you were born with little.

 Improved conditions and a larger population became their history after 1600.
 China's census estimate of 300 million in 1800 was higher than any other single country.

 Since the 1950s and 1960s, China has developed a simplified script taught in schools everywhere on the mainland.
 They use a Latin based alphabet (called Pinyin) when typing into computers.

-Regarding India, click here for their timeline, the country had just the one "holy" language called Sanskrit, but many writing scripts after the Persians, the Greeks, the Syrians, the Turks, and then in the 1800 census, the British administrators.
-Today Hindi is the main official language with many also speaking or at least understanding English.
+Regarding India, click here for their timeline, the country had just the one "holy" language called Sanskrit, but many writing scripts after the Persians, the Greeks, the Syrians, the Turks, the Mongols, and then in the 1800 census, the British administrators.
+Today Hindi is the main official language with many able to speak or at least understand English.